 - Electrical devices are outdated and consume more power

-Solution: You can reduce the cost of electricity bills by switching to more cost-effective devices and unplugging appliances when they are not in use.
+Solution: You can reduce the cost of electricity bills by switching to more cost-effective devices and unplugging appliances when they are not in use as suggested by zero-waste blogger.
 Repairs damaged wires and identify electrical devices that may be causing power surges.

 It usually occurs due to poor electrical wiring in the house, faulty appliances, damaged power lines, or when lightning strikes.
 Electrical surges are common electrical problems, and they last for a split of a second.
 If there are frequent surges, they can damage the equipment and lower its life expectancy.

 Solution: Check your electrical connections that connect the device to the home grid.
 Disconnect the poor quality power boards or devices from the outlet.
 The surges should stop; if they don’t, you must call an electrician.